-When Test manager displays information such as test results, steps, and baselines, it will only show up to 1000 entities at a time in order that the browser will respond in a reasonable amount of time.
+When Test manager has many rows of information it will only show up to 1000 entities at a time.
 When more information is available, Test manager provides pagination buttons that allow you to browse the rest of the entities.

 Most Test Manager operations, such as deleting, assigning, or accepting selected tests results, apply to the information that is currently displayed.
 When you use the Filter to view only data that meets the selected criteria, Eyes will search all the existing information, and will then display the first 1000 entities that match.

 When data is presented in rows with columns of information, you can sort the rows by any column by clicking on the header of that column.
 Each click will toggle the current order.
 The sort is only done on the information currently loaded in the browser.

 Many pages that display information allow you to filter the data so that you can view only the data that meets specific criteria.
 The criteria available for you to choose from depends on the information displayed on the page.